 |Applicants Submitting SAT scores||30%|

-Let's take a closer look at all of these areas to get a clearer sense of what Salem College offers and if it could be the right college for you.
+Let's take a look at these areas to get a clearer idea of what Salem College offers and if the college could be the right college for you.

 If Salem College seems like a school you want to apply to, click the heart button to save it to your college list.

 To learn more about Salem College, choose from the options below:

 Then use the college admissions predictor to take a data science look at your chances of getting into some of the most popular colleges and universities in the U.S.

 Salem College is located in the urban setting of Winston-Salem, North Carolina, less than an hour from Charlotte.